Reading Time: 7 minutes

 A mobile phone is an adequate device on its own where there is known to be good mobile phone coverage; more likely close to populated areas.

-To make a mobile phone call, the phone has to be within approximately 40km of a mobile phone tower on its particular network, with a clear “line of sight” to the tower.
+Generally, to make a mobile phone call, the phone has to be within approximately 40km of a mobile phone tower on its particular network, with a clear “line of sight” to the tower.

 At extreme range, a text (SMS) message may get through when a voice call will not.